Language-Research-Technology/LDaCA-website/README.md

 There shouldn't be any more layout changes needed to the site.

 All the content is in markdown files in the content folder.
-The [Markdown Cheat Sheet] (https://www.markdownguide.org/cheat-sheet/) is very helpful when formatting using markdown!
+The [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/){:target="_blank"} is very helpful when formatting using markdown!
 HTML tags can also be used for formatting, just be aware that HTML and markdown often don't play nicely without a blank line in between them.
+The [LoveIt Extended Shortcodes](https://hugoloveit.com/theme-documentation-extended-shortcodes/){:target="_blank"} page may help with some of this as well.

 New markdown pages created in the content folder will need to be linked to from one of the primary pages (Blog, Text Analysis, Resources, and Organisation).
 New markdown files generated within the posts folder will automatically show up on the blog page.